yaman3108/CPP-and-Data-Structures-PRN-23070123155/README.md

 ### bool:
 Represents a Boolean value which is either true or false, it occupies 1 byte. <br />

 The sizes of these data types can differ depending on the compiler.
-This experiment shows code that prints the size of each data type using sizeof operator, allowing users to see the actual sizes of the various data types.
+This program shows code that prints the size of each data type using sizeof operator, allowing users to see the actual sizes of the various data types.

 ## Explanation: